knor12/Dama/README.md

 # Dama
-checkers game developed in java.
+This is the source code for a checkers game developed in java.